cmwen/private-chat-hub-v3/docs/PRODUCT_REQUIREMENTS.md

 - Filters available: date range, model used, provider

 #### CONV-005: Conversation Export (Must Have)
-**Description:** Users can export conversations in standard formats.
+**Description:** Users can export or move conversations in standard, portable formats.

 **Acceptance Criteria:**
-- Export formats include at minimum: JSON, Markdown, and plain text
+- Export formats include at minimum: native history file, JSON, Markdown, and plain text
 - Exported files include metadata (timestamps, model, provider)
 - Export of a single conversation and bulk export of all conversations are both supported
-- Export integrates with the platform share sheet
+- Export integrates with the platform share sheet or save dialog
+- Native history exports can be re-imported and restored by the app on another device

 #### CONV-006: Conversation Archive (Should Have)
 **Description:** Users can archive conversations to declutter the active list without deleting.